-Pomatum applications depended on the individual, although one source warned that is was always wise to use it sparingly:
+Pomatum, pommade, or pomade applications depended on the individual, although one source warned that it was always wise to use it sparingly:

 “[T]he chief inconvenience that may arise, even from their too free or injudicious use, will be only temporary irritation, perhaps accompanied or followed by slight desquamation of the cuticle, or by a few unimportant pustules which will pass off in two or three days, yet there are cases in which their application would be unwise, and liable to produce more serious consequences.”

-No matter how careful people were, problems did occur.
+Although Lasalle may have viewed pomatum as a problem solver for his thinning air, problems sometimes happened when it was used.
 In fact, certain people were warned against using any pomatums because of what might happen:

-Although pomatum helped people achieve complicated and complex hairdos, one person described the use of pomatum as “stiffening or compacting the hair into dirty and greasy masses … or … nature’s ornamental locks into nasty rat’s tails.”
+Although pomatum, pommade, or pomade helped people achieve complicated and complex hairdos, one person described the use of pomatum as “stiffening or compacting the hair into dirty and greasy masses … or … nature’s ornamental locks into nasty rat’s tails.”
 The increased luster and shiny effects that pomatum gave over time were also said to “diminish that polish which [the hair] naturally possess[ed]; while, whatever gloss they may give to the hair which is naturally dull, is false, and, like all falsities, disgusting.”

-Removal of this disgusting falsity was prudent at some point, and although there was plenty of information on how to make pomatum, very little information existed on how to remove it.
+Removal of pomatum was prudent at some point, and although there was plenty of information on how to make pomatum, very little information existed on how to remove it.
 One source claimed it was difficult to remove, even “sometimes injurious” to do so because the hair was often matted and tangled and the pomatum greasy and thick.
-One suggestion for pomatum removal was running a fine tooth comb repeatedly through the hair, despite the fact that some pomatum flaked, as was the case with spermaceti after it had sat in the hair for a week or two.
+One suggestion for its removal was running a fine tooth comb repeatedly through the hair, despite the fact that it sometimes flaked, as was the case with spermaceti after it had sat in the hair for a week or two.

 After the pomatum was pulled out, the hair was not necessarily washed.
 In the 1700s hair washing was not a frequent practice, and although people were encouraged to wash their hair during the 1800s, “shampoo” often consisted of eggs yolks, brandy, cold tea, or oils, such as olive or castor oils.
-So, it is unlikely that the entirety of pomatum was removed during a single “washing.”
+So, it is unlikely that all the pomatum, pommade, or pomade was removed during a single “washing.”
 In fact, if a person wanted to remove it at all, they likely washed their hair several times in a row.